prafful1/Parallel-Universe/README.md

 Well why not.
 We use great algorithms to optimize our code.
 Why not harness our computing power to make our programs run even faster.

 # What tools do we use?
 Java is one of the most popular languages used by developers.
 So for this repository all the programs will be written using Java 8.
-It provides a unique implementation of ForkJoinPool to obtain parallelism.
+It provides a unique implementation of Fork/Join to obtain parallelism.

 #	Why Java 8?
-+ ForkJoinPool introduces thread specific task queues and work-stealing algorithm.
++ Fork/Join introduces thread specific task queues and work-stealing algorithm.
 +	This new implementation improves task processing time leading to faster execution.
 ![alt text](https://github.com/prafful1/Parallel-Universe/blob/master/fork%20join.jpg)